WP Buffs Blog |

 If your WordPress plugins weren’t the reason for the restore, you can upload your Plugins folder from the backup to your /wp-content/plugins/ folder inside the file manager or FTP.

-If any of your plugins were the source of the issue, there are a couple things you can do:
+If any of your plugins were the source of the issue, there are a couple of things you can do:

 1. If you know the offending plugin, delete it and all traces of its records from inside your file manager.
 This will effectively remove it from your website.

 2. If you don’t know which was the offending plugin, change the name of the /plugins/ folder to something like /old-plugins/.
-Then, log into WordPress and work on installing your plugins one-by-one.
+Then, log into WordPress and work on installing your plugins one by one.
 After each is installed, confirm that your website is still okay before moving on.

 Again, visit your website to make sure these changes didn’t negatively affect it.